jwwallin/OOPharkka/README.md

 # OOPharkka
-This is a project for a course at University of Turku, Finland
+This is a project for a course at University of Turku, Finland.